Rhiannon Giddens sings slave narratives

-JUSTIN HARRINGTON: (Rapping) We've done seen it on the daily, reposting obituary pages, losing beloveds, they want to change the subject.
+JUSTIN HARRINGTON: (Rapping) We done seen it on the daily, reposting obituary pages, losing beloveds.
+They want to change the subject.
 It's nothing new for the blue.
 Is it the who or the hue?
-It's kids watching their fathers die when they pull up the tube.
-We know enough to be cautious, but honestly, it's not simple.
+It's kids watching they fathers die when they pull up the tube.
+We know enough to be cautious, but honesty is not simple.
 Told to reach for your paper, they think you strapped with a pistol.
-I was chillin', had nothing but good intentions.
-I knew to achieve success had to learn to finesse the system.
+I was chilling, had nothing but good intentions.
+I knew to achieve success, had to learn to finesse the system.

 (SOUNDBITE OF SONG, "FREEDOM HIGHWAY")

 RHIANNON GIDDENS AND BHI BHIMAN: (Singing) March down freedom highway, oh, yeah, marching each and every day.
 March down freedom highway, oh, yeah, marching each and every day.
 Made up my mind that I won't turn around.
 Made up my mind that I won't turn around.